 by Robert Wilkinson

-Today we give a big shout out to one of the great guitarists of the past 50 years, the legendary Hank Marvin of the Shadows.
+Today we begin the birthday tributes to Scorpio musicians by giving a huge shout out to one of the most influential guitarists of the past 50 years, the legendary Hank Marvin of the Shadows.

 The Shadows did the original "Apache," along with all the other great instrumental songs of the era, including "Telstar," "Wipeout," "Ghost Riders in the Sky," and too many other gear fab tunes to count.
 Hank Marvin was/is the lead guitarist, and so for your remembrance and enjoyment, here are the Shadows!

 Apache was No 1 for The Shadows in 1960 for six weeks.
 Here's a very early clip of The Shadows doing the classic "Apache."

 Here’s a two parter.
 From 1961, the Shadows on “Crackerjack” performing “The Frightened City,” “FBI,” and “Dance On.”
 The second part of the clip features the Shadows with Cliff Richard at the 1964 NME concert doing “Whole Lotta Shakin’ Going On”